 Students often use the Calendar tool within a course or the calendar information on the myCourses home page to help them prioritize their coursework.
-Due dates entered in the Content tool, Discussions tool, Assignments tool, and Quizzes tool populate in the course's Calendar tool.
+Due dates entered in myCourses activities the Content tool, Discussions tool, Assignments tool, and Quizzes tool populate in the course's Calendar tool.
 Zoom meetings scheduled through the Zoom tab of myCourses also appear in the Calendar.
 Instructors can also add custom events to the Calendar tool in their course.

-The Groups tool allows instructors to place their students into groups though manual assignment, automatic assignment, or student self-selection.
+The Groups tool allows instructors to place their students into groups for use with though manual assignment, automatic assignment, or student self-selection.
 Instructors can make as many group configurations as they need for different purposes (called group categories).
 Instructors can streamline the creation of group assignment submission folders and group discussion areas with this tool.